ericrasmussen/pyramid_redis_sessions/pyramid_redis_sessions/docs/advanced.rst

     redis.sessions.id_generator = some_library.some_uid_generating_function

-This is useful when you want to increase security at the cost of performance, reduce integrity for greater speed on a small internal app, etc.
+This is useful when you want to increase security at the cost of performance, reduce integrity for greater speed on a small internal app, or any other specialized tradeoff.
+But again, unless you have highly specialized requirements, please use the default.